Rapa Nui Culture!

 Nov 20 Travel to Santiago, Chile.
 Santiago Airport Holiday Inn

-Nov 21 Fly to Easter Island and explore Ahu Tahai and Ahu Akivi.
+Nov 21 Fly to Easter Island.
+Explore Ahu Tahai and Ahu Akivi.
+Sunset photography at Tahai.
 Hotel Altiplanico, Easter Island D

-Nov 22 Explore Rano Raraku, Ahu Tongariki, and Ahu Akahanga, then afternoon take boat trip.
-Hotel Altiplanico, Easter Island B, L, D
+Nov 22 Cultural sites and boat trip.
+Explore Rano Raraku, Ahu Tongariki, and Ahu Akahanga.
+Afternoon boat trip for half the group with the other half going the following day Hotel Altiplanico, Easter Island B, L, D

-Nov 23 Visit Orongo village and Ahu Vinapu.
+Nov 23 Cultural sites and photograph moai at sunset.
+Visit Orongo village and Ahu Vinapu.
+Afternoon boat trip for the remaining half of the group.
 Photograph Moai in the evening.
 Hotel Altiplanico, Easter Island B, L, D

-Nov 24 Photograph moai at sunrise and enjoy free time before flying back to Santiago to depart for home.
+Nov 24 Fly back to Santiago and depart for home.
+Photograph moai at sunrise and enjoy free time before flying back to Santiago to depart for home.
 B

 Nov 25 Arrive home.